 ©Skvader, CC BY-SA 4.0 , via Wikimedia Commons – License

-The Enchanted Highway is a 32 mile scenic byway that highlights a number of beautiful metal sculptures.
+The Enchanted Highway is a 32-mile scenic byway that highlights a number of beautiful metal sculptures.
 There are eight unique sculptures along this 32-mile stretch, each of them detailing a different scene.
 Each sculpture has a parking area and kiosk near its base.
 You don’t just have to drive past – you can stop and admire each one!

 The Enchanted Highway began in 1989, thanks to the local artist Gary Greff.
 He was inspired by local wildlife and by state historical figures.
 Gary wanted to revive his hometown after it faced economic and population decline.
 He did this by working to erect several large sculptures made of recycled materials to draw attention to the area.
 In 2012, he opened a motel to continue to encourage the theme.
-This motel, called “The Enchanted Castle“, offer affordable rooms, a medieval-themed tavern, and a well-rated steakhouse.
+This motel, called “The Enchanted Castle“, offers affordable rooms, a medieval-themed tavern, and a well-rated steakhouse.
 The motel also boasts a continental breakfast, a gymnasium, a fitness center, hot tubs, and a business center.

-Where is the Enchanted Highway?
+Where Is the Enchanted Highway?

 We’ve already noted that the Enchanted Highway is in North Dakota, but now we’ll get specific.
 The Highway begins at Exit 72 on Interstate 94.
 This exit is near Gladstone, North Dakota.
 The first sculpture, “Geese in Flight”, can be seen clearly from I-94.
 Let’s take a look at this point on a map.